ej91016/MorphoParse/README.md

 - Generates **state-space-aware weighting (SSA)**:
   - `SSA weight = ln(r)`, where `r` = number of observed states
   - Supports **PAUP\*** and **TNT**

     - Weights are implemented as `round(10 × ln(r))`
-    - both programs accept only integer weights
+    - Both programs accept only integer weights
   - See [Huang (2025, preprint)](https://doi.org/10.1101/2025.04.22.650124) for rationale

 ## 🧱 Requirements